ekairos/studiofx/README.md

 ### Main tech used:

 - [AngularJS](https://angularjs.org/)
-	- **AngularJS** is used to handle page routing, build custom directives
+	- **AngularJS** LTS 1.7.7 is used to handle page routing, build custom directives
 - [Bootstrap](http://getbootstrap.com/)
-	- **Bootstrap v3.3.7** is used to give the project a simple, responsive layout.
+	- **Bootstrap v3.4.0** is used to give the project a simple, responsive layout.
 No update to BS4 planed at this stage and would result in new version.
 - [jQuery](https://jquery.com/)
 	- **jQuery** library is used to ease DOM manipulation. _Note that **jqLite** is built-in AngularJS_
 - [Yarn](https://yarnpkg.com/en/)